 For written simplicity, equation (2) is presented as so.
 However, for computational ease in the examples in Appendix 2, m is solved as a function of k.
 Thus, users will input k (clusters) and calculate m (individuals).
-Note that, in the clustered case, the t-distribution has $2^(k-1)$ degrees of freedom.
+Note that, in the clustered case, the t-distribution has 2(k-1) degrees of freedom.
 It is helpful to put the various options into a table and play with different numbers of clusters to determine the best sample size given resource constraints.

-making comparisons between groups for a continuous indicator collected from a clustered sample.
+Use equation (2) when making comparisons between groups for a continuous indicator collected from a clustered sample.